OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 @snippet Samples/Simple/include/Terrain.h camera_inf

-The last thing we do is check to see if our current render system has the capability to handle an infinite far clip distance.
-If it does, then we set the far clip distance to zero (which means ''no'' far clipping).
+The last thing we do is to set the far clip distance to zero (which means ''no'' far clipping).
 ## Setting Up a Light for Our Terrain
 The Terrain component can use a directional light to compute a lightmap.
 Let's add a Light for this purpose and add some ambient light to the scene while we're at it.